danoulis/booking-app-android/README.md

      to `Preferences` ->  `Settings` -> `Fleet API` and click `Approve` next to your application name.
 From now on, you app can act on behalf of that cab office unless your access gets revoked manually by cab office managers.

- - To make Google Maps works you need to know SHA1 hashes of certificates you will be signing your app with.
-You should assign both debug and production key to the same API key, to simplify your work.
-To get SHA1 hashes of your keys you can use `keytool` that comes with SDK or use any keystore management tool or Eclipse plugin you like (the following example use keytool).
+ - To make Google Maps works you need to know SHA1 fingerprints of your certificates you will be signing your app with.
+We recommend to assign both debug and production certificate to the same API key to simplify your work and release cycle.
+To get SHA1 print of your certificate you can use `keytool` that bundled comes with Java or use any keystore management tool (standalone or Eclipse plugin) of your choice.
+The following examples use `keytool`).
 In you command line type:

       `keytool -list -keystore YOUR-KEYSTORE-FILE`

    After the password prompt you will be listed with all the certificates you got in the keystore.
 Choose the one that serves as your production certificate for the project and copy his SHA1 hash.
 If you know the alias of the certificate you can narrow the list to just that one certificate:

-      `keytool -list -keystore YOUR-KEYSTORE-FILE -alias KEY-ALIAS`
+      `keytool -list -keystore YOUR-KEYSTORE-FILE -alias CERTIFICATE-ALIAS`

    Now we need to do the same with debug certificate.
 Location of debug keystore depends on the platform but its location can be easily checked by looking in Eclipse `Preferences` -> `Android` -> `Build` -> `Default debug keystore`.
 Once you got it located, you list the certificate the same way (debug keystore password is `android`):

       `keytool -list -keystore YOUR-DEBUG-KEYSTORE-FILE -alias androiddebugkey`

    Now we need to enable Google Maps API for our app.
 Go to Google Api Console: https://code.google.com/apis/console/ then switch to `Services` pane, look for `Google Maps Android API v2` and enable it.
 Now go to `API Access` pane and create
    Google Maps Android API v2 key for your app, by clicking `Create new Android key...`.
 Now you need to list what apps shall be allowed to use this particular API key.
 It's done by declaring entries in form `SHA1 hash;package` (and you can enter as many entries as you want).
-So assuming your package id is `com.cabofficename.passenger`, your debug certificate hash is `DE:BB:GG:A1:12:17:F2:56:36:AD:0A:66:2B:26:A0:EE:98:94:B4:02` and your production certificate hash is `AA:BB:CC:DD:36:AD:0A:98:94:B4:02:66:2B:12:17:F2:56:26:A0:EE` you should enter:
+So assuming your package id is `com.cabofficename.passenger`, your debug certificate hash is `DE:BB:GG:A1:12:17:F2:56:36:AD:0A:66:2B:26:A0:EE:98:94:B4:02` and your production certificate hash is `AA:BB:CC:DD:36:AD:0A:98:94:B4:02:66:2B:12:17:F2:56:26:A0:EE` you should enter (order is irrelevant):

     ```

       DE:BB:GG:A1:12:17:F2:56:36:AD:0A:66:2B:26:A0:EE:98:94:B4:02;com.cabofficename.passenger
       AA:BB:CC:DD:36:AD:0A:98:94:B4:02:66:2B:12:17:F2:56:26:A0:EE;com.cabofficename.passenger

     ```

-   And you get your API key as the result (which looks like `AIzaTxknt93Lxj3J8ao5yhvcYjxxTjpa2,bh742`) and you put it in [res/values/td_caboffice.xml](res/values/td_caboffice.xml) file as `caboffice_maps_api_key` entry.
+   And you get your API key as the result (which looks like `AIzaTxknt93Lxj3J8ao5yhvcYjxxTjpa2bh742`) and you put it in [res/values/td_caboffice.xml](res/values/td_caboffice.xml) file as `caboffice_maps_api_key` entry.

- - Tweak app settings by editing [res/values/td_caboffice.xml](res/values/td_caboffice.xml) file.
-Especially ensure you set own name for the app
+ - Tweak app settings by editing [res/values/td_caboffice.xml](res/values/td_caboffice.xml) file:
-   (the one that will show under the app icon on the device).
+    - Ensure you set own name for the app (the one that will show under the app icon on the device).
       Common pattern is to use cab office name.
     - Change application icon (`ic_launcher` asset in `drawable-*` folders).
     - Set proper default fallback location so it points to geographically correct location.
     - Disable demo warning by setting `caboffice_settings_hide_demo_warning` to `false`
     - Plant cab office logo image (`caboffice_logo` asset in `drawable-*` folders).
 We suggest you keep it no bigger than `300dp x 300dp` (density independent pixels, **NOT** raw pixels) bounds.

  - Build.

 #### Translators